wfinsinger/tapas/README.md

 Load the data into the R environment
 > MyData <- read.csv("./Data-In/MyData.csv")

 Until the packaging is not finished, download the entire *R-PaleoAnomalies* program as a .zip or tar.gz archive [here](https://github.com/wfinsinger/R-PaleoAnomalies/archive/refs/heads/main.zip).
-Alternativly, download individual files by visiting the GitHub pages.
+Alternatively, download individual files by visiting the GitHub pages.

-The `check_pretreat()` function can be used verify the input data is formatted correctly.
+The `check_pretreat()` function can be used to verify the input data is formatted correctly.
 If the samples in the input file are not contiguous, the `check_pretreat()` function will add rows for the missing samples.
 Should the dataset contain samples that were deposited in a very short amount of time (e.g., slumps, tephras), for which AgeTop = AgeBot, these samples will be flagged and removed, and a new depth scale will be created to replace the original one.
 > MyData <- check_pretreat(Mydata)

 The functions can either be run individually and stepwise, or the wrapper function `peak_detection()` can be used to perform an analysis including steps from 1.) to 4.) in one go.

 For instance, to analyse the MyData dataset for variable1:
 > MyData_peaks <- peak_detection(series = MyData, proxy = "variable1")

+Individual output plots can be generated with dedicated plotting functions:
+> Plot.Anomalies(co_thresh_glob, plot.neg = F)

+> Plot_ReturnIntervals(co_thresh_glob)

+***

+## Details

+* 1.) *resampling* the record to equally spaced sampling intervals in time (years) is performed using the `pretreatment_data()` function, which loops the `paleofire::pretreatment()` function for all variables in the input data frame.
+The user can choose among the following output data types: resampled accumulation rates (out = "accI"; default), resampled concentrations (out = "conI"), or resampled input data (e.g., if variable1 in the input is charcoal counts, with out = "countI" one gets resampled counts).
+* 2.) *decomposition* of the resampled record into a long-term trend (background component) and peaks (peak component) is performed with the `SeriesDetrend()` function for all variables in the input data frame.
+The user can select the smoothing-window width (in years) as well as the type of the detrending.
+Currently, the following functions are implemented to smooth the timeseries: robust loess ("rob.loess"), robust Lowess ("rob.lowess"), and moving median ("mov.median"; aka Method #4 in CharAnalysis' Matlab version);
+* 3.1) *screen* the peak component to distinguish signal from noise using a unique *global* 2-component Gaussian mixture model, or several *local* 2-component Gaussian mixture models.
+The 2-component Gaussian mixture models that are produced with the `Global_Thresh()` and `Local_Thresh()` functions   are determined using the `mclust` R package [Scrucca et al., 2016](https://doi.org/10.32614/RJ-2016-021).
+* 3.2) and eventually also *screen* the peak component using a minimum-count test.
+This part of the `Global_Thresh()` and `Local_Thresh()` functions was translated verbatim from *CharAnalysis*.
+* 4.) *evaluate* the suitability of the record for peak-detection analysis using the signal-to-noise index [SNI; R code from Supplementary Material to Kelly et al., 2011](http://dx.doi.org/10.1016/j.yqres.2010.07.011).
+* 5.)
+Diagnostic plots showing the sensitivity to different smoothing-window widths are produced with the `peak-detection()` function if `sens=TRUE`.

 ***